wa1/nmmws/README.md

-nmmws is a JAX-WS application for the server-side of an Android application.
+nmmws
 =====
+this is a JAX-WS application for the server-side of an Android application.